Ares-Developers/Ares-docs/new/superweapons.rst

-The Sonar Pulse is a variation of the original Sonar Pulse known from Red Alert it will cause any cloaked units in range or on the entire map to temporarily decloak.
-New super weapon type: SonarPulse (briefly reveals cloaked units).
+The Sonar Pulse is a variation of the original Sonar Pulse known from Red Alert it will cause any cloaked units in range or on the entire map to temporarily decloak, even if it is under a Cloak Generator or not.

 Default values for general tags: